- Competitive Analysis

 - 1% of contractors report social media usage.
 (Randall Reilly)

 B2B Contractor Marketing Has Also Shifted Online

-Not only are your residential customers online, your commercial ones are as well.
+Not only are your residential customers online, but your commercial ones are also as well.
 In years past, choosing a commercial contractor was a crap-shoot based on face-to-face meetings and heavy pitches.
 Nowadays, the get-to-know-you phase is largely online.
 A customer can research a potential commercial contractor extremely thoroughly—from their website to their online reviews and social presence—without ever picking up the phone.
 If your online presence isn’t enough to convince them, I’ll bet you there are hundreds of other contractors lining up with an optimized one.

 - Content creation ranked the highest as a contributing factor to B2B marketing success with 89%, with strategy in 2nd at 72%.